yensan57/flabbybeagle/_posts/2025-10-12-pahang-johor-d24-xo.md

 - Flesh colour is generally whiter than D24 (sometimes can be very white)
 - Seeds generally smaller than others, and the seed is soft and easy to squish (must be from steeping in all that ethanol)

-Once you've tried it, you'll see that it's really not possible to pass off any other sub-type as Johor XO.
+Once you've tried an authentic Johor XO, you'll see that it's really not possible to pass off any other sub-type as Johor XO.
 It is clearly in a taste profile of its own.

 Enjoy some pictures of Johor XO: